 We believe that you can get to know people through their food.
 And since Ontario’s Southwest is home to both the “Dairy Capital of Canada” and "Ontario's Garden", we believe that we have something very special to offer.

 Where do you think the best seat in the restaurant is?
 If you said, “in the kitchen”, we have the perfect experiences for you!

 At SixThirtyNine, a local restaurant in Woodstock that only uses the finest local ingredients in their food, you can sit at the Chef’s Table and watch your food being made.

 You can also book an Open Chef Table night at the Twisted Lemon Restaurant in Cayuga.
 During this tasting experience, you will have exclusive access to Chef Dan as he cooks for your table in a private kitchen.

 Come and enjoy a wonderful Harvest Table dinner at Arrowwood Farm.
 These dinners are often themed by the time of year or specific cuisine styles.
 Enjoying a delicious dinner at a local farm is the authentic farm-to-table experience both locals and visits love.

 You don’t have to leave your house to enjoy local beverages!
 WindsorEats created the Bevy Box to support multiple craft producers and small businesses across Canada.
 They have multiple boxes available to satisfy all preferences and they ship across Ontario.
 Each item in the Bevy Box is lovingly selected and sure to impress anyone that enjoys craft beer, wine, spirits, or coffee.

-The Taste of Farm Life experience is a great way to see what types of food we grow and raise in Ontario’s Southwest.
+The Taste of Farm Life is an Ontario's Southwest Signature Experience and is a great way to see what types of food we grow and raise in Ontario’s Southwest.
 You get to try goat milk ice cream and see how it’s made.
 You’ll meet farm animals, gather eggs, and learn about the local ecosystem.